shanmukhasaireddy13/auto-snap/README.md

 ---

-**Auto-Snap** is a lightweight, background service that automatically watches your code for changes and creates **intelligent snapshots**, allowing you to travel back in time to any version of any file.
+**Autosnap** is a lightweight, background service that automatically watches your code for changes and creates **intelligent snapshots**, allowing you to travel back in time to any version of any file.

 Think of it as a local, granular Time Machine for your code—working silently to protect your work from accidental deletion or bad edits.